-Expats moving to Athens will find themselves in the historical capital of Europe.
-A city with a rich history dating back thousands of years, Athens is considered one of the most important cities in the foundation of Western civilisation.
-The Parthenon, which watches over Athens from the Acropolis, still stands as a reminder of this history and places modern Athens in contrast with the empire of old.
+Expats moving to Athens are bound to fall in love with this beautiful cultural capital of Europe.
+The city's architecture is marked by the imposing and beautiful Parthenon, which watches over Athens from the Acropolis.
+This ancient structure stands as a reminder of the past and places modern Athens in contrast with the empire of old.

 Athens is the capital city of Greece, located in the middle of the Greek mainland between continental Greece to the north and the Peloponnese region to the south.
-This makes it ideally situated for moving around the rest of Greece – from here, most other places in Greece can be accessed by train, plane, boat or bus.
+A city with a rich history dating back thousands of years, Athens is considered one of the most important cities in the foundation of Western civilisation.

-The city centre in Athens is vibrant and busy and is where most businesses and government organisations are based; there is a good chance that expats moving to Athens will end up working in this area of the city.
+The city centre in Athens is vibrant and busy and is where most businesses and government organisations are based – there is a good chance that expats moving to Athens will end up working in this area of the city.

 For expats moving to Athens with children, in addition to the standard Greek public schooling, there is a wide range of private schools in various languages which are spread out across Athens.
-Moreover, expats who choose to move to Athens will find themselves in a lively urban environment where residents are extremely proud of the place in which they live.
+Moreover, expats who choose to relocate to Athens will find themselves in a lively urban environment where residents are extremely proud of the place in which they live.

 The city offers a good balance between urban and suburban life, and, in the space of an hour's drive, expats can find themselves surrounded by a completely new environment.
 Athens is a splendid destination for expats looking for a busy, diverse and ever-expanding place to call home.